Sapphire0628/Machine-Learning/Steel Plates Faults Detection/README.md

 4. XGBoost

-> - XGBoost is an optimized gradient boosting algorithm that builds an ensemble of weak classification models.
+> - XGBoost is an optimized gradient-boosting algorithm that builds an ensemble of weak classification models.

 ### Principal Component Analysis (PCA)